Model factory and dwelling, The Rocks: Heritage listing

 The model factory and dwelling is a complete contrast to the slum dwellings in Frog Hollow that it replaced and was constructed of "fire proof" materials with good ventilation and light levels, evidence of which survives.
 Within the output of the Government Architect's Branch this is a rare building type and is the only known factory and dwelling building designed to be leased.
-The record drawings and photographs of the substandard buildings in Frog Hollow and their demolition provide an insight into the slum dwellings owned by city aldermen that were concealed in the back lanes.
+The recorded drawings and photographs of the substandard buildings in Frog Hollow and their demolition provide an insight into the slum dwellings owned by city aldermen that were concealed in the back lanes.

-Housing Board Building was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.
+The building was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The Housing Board Building and site are of State heritage significance for their historical and scientific cultural values.
-The site and building are also of State heritage significance for their contribution to The Rocks area which is of State Heritage significance in its own right.
+The building and site are of State heritage significance for their historical and scientific cultural values and are also of State heritage significance for their contribution to The Rocks area which is of State Heritage significance in its own right.
 The building and site demonstrate the attempt by the State Government to regularise, and plan in an orderly manner, the layout of streets and buildings in The Rocks following the early twentieth century resumption, re-subdivision and building renewal of The Rocks.
 The building is a rare example in the New South Wales context of a Free Style factory building that embodies the utopian principles of the Arts and Crafts Movement.

 The building is a rare example of a model factory and dwelling constructed by the State Government and the only known example intended to be leased.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The building is associated with the senior designers of the Government Architect's Branch of the NSW Department of Public Works: Edward Drew and George McRae.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.